the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 He stayed there for many days, and Satan
 <small>
 The name Satan just means "The One Against Us" in Hebrew.
-There is a bad spirit called Satan that shows up two times in the main books about God that the Jews read.
+There is a spirit called Satan that shows up two times in the main books about God that the Jews read.
 </small>
 tried to make him do bad things.
 He was with the wild animals, and message-holders from God helped him.